Handbook for Graduate Students

 Elective courses can be selected from 1000 to 2000 level courses offered at Brown and from graduate courses at RISD.
 Graduate level courses at Harvard's Graduate School of Arts and Sciences can also count for credit.
 The disciplinary field or departments for electives are not limited.
 Students should aim for a balance of practice, theory, and content among seminars and lecture classes.

 All students are strongly encouraged to take at least one class related to nonprofit management and one project-based course.
 Many departments offer classes focused on nonprofit management or organizational strategies.
 Most courses sponsored by the Center for Public Humanities combine subject-matter expertise with the opportunity to apply ideas and skills to a project.
-Other courses at the university, particularly in the Department of American Studies, are also project-based or could be modified to focus on projects.
-Consult the list of relevant courses provided by the Director of Graduate Studies (DGS) at the start of each semester to find nonprofit management or project courses.
+Other courses at the university, in the Department of American Studies, Anthropology, History, History of Art and Architecture, Archeology, and others, are also project-based or could be modified to focus on projects.
+Consult the list of relevant courses provided by the advisors at the start of each semester to find nonprofit management or project courses.

 This elective course allows students to earn credit for projects that they initiate, design, and execute independently or as part of a group.
 Projects should result in a graduate level initiative—an exhibition, program evaluation, website, public program, tour, etc.—that will significantly enhance a student’s education.
 Any regular faculty member can serve as the faculty advisor and instructor of record.
 If students do not have a faculty advisor, the DGS can serve as the advisor and instructor of record for AMST 2660.
 Appropriate adjunct faculty and professionals can serve as project co-advisors.
 Students who enroll in AMST 2660 should commit a minimum of 125 hours over a semester (approximately 10 hours/week).
 Students can work on a project individually, as part of a team, or in a leadership role on a larger group project.